 SARS-CoV-2 replicon and virus-like particles

-Innovative virological tools are essential to study the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) replication cycle and pursue drug development under routine biocontainment.
-Stable cell lines (including human) harboring replicons were prepared and multiplex high-throughput assays using orthogonal reporters were established.
-Replicons containing active site mutations, drug resistant mutations, and genotypically diverse genes (representing alpha, beta, delta, or omicron variants) were employed in mechanistic studies.
-Production of single-round infectious virus-like particles (VLPs) by replicon co-expression with structural proteins enabled virus assembly and entry studies at biosafety level 2 (BSL2) facilities.
-For proof-of-concept, we generated VLPs carrying replicon lacking membrane (M) protein in the genome, which were trans-encapsidated with M during particle assembly.
-These VLPs were capable of multi-round infections when M was present in susceptible target cells.
-Using infectious VLPs with open reading frame (ORF) deletions we showed that the loss of ORFs 6, 7, and 8 produced a moderate reduction in infectious titer, whereas the additional loss of ORF3 reduced the titer by 80%.
+Innovative virological tools are essential to study the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) replication cycle and pursue drug development under lower biocontainment levels.
+We have developed a versatile SARS-CoV-2 replicon system that serves as an essential tool for drug screening and other multiplex high-throughput assays using orthogonal reporters.
+Our replicon system contains all non-structural proteins providing a flexible system for studying the effect of drug-resistant mutations, comparison between diverse lineages (alpha, delta, omicron, and other variants), and even the production of single- and multi-round infectious virus-like particles (VLPs) by replicon co-expression with structural proteins at biosafety level 2 (BSL2) facilities.
 These strategies enable the use of BSL2 facilities for studies addressing drug discovery, mechanisms of inhibition and resistance, and for characterizing the role of viral genes and host dependency factors.
 The high flexibility of the VLP system enables facile assembly of chimeric VLPs, which, unlike pseudotype-based systems, form authentic SARS-CoV-2 virions and could be expeditiously used for testing vaccine efficacy, susceptibility to antibodies, structural determination of virions, and vaccine development studies.

 Five strategies for using SARS-2R replicon systems